-Analysis | Trump has losing on the brain
+Analysis | Trump keeps talking about losing

 “It’s a rigged election,” Trump said last month.
 “It’s the only way we’re going to lose.”

-He added in August that people should verify their mail-in ballots are counted “because the only way we’re going to lose this election is if the election is rigged; remember that.”
+He added in August that people should verify that their mail-in ballots are counted, “because the only way we’re going to lose this election is if the election is rigged; remember that.”

 Despite Trump’s claims, there is no evidence of widespread voter fraud, including in voting by mail, and many of Trump’s allegations about isolated instances have quickly fallen apart.